home-assistant/home-assistant.io/source/getting-started/integration.markdown

 2. If there are any devices discovered for you, you can add them now.
    - Under **Discovered**, on the integration, select **Configure**.
-   - Follow the steps in the UI, if additional configuration is required.
+   - Follow the steps in the UI if additional configuration is required.
-   - If you do not see any devices discovered, don't worry, we will add an integration in the next step.
+   - If no devices were discovered, don't worry, we will add an integration in the next step.
-3. In the bottom right-corner, select **Add integration**.
+3. In the bottom-right corner, select **Add integration**.
 4. Type `workd` and select the **Workday** integration.

    ![Screenshot of the add integrations dialog](/images/getting-started/add_workday_integration.png)